Charlie-Ng/react-django-demo/README.md

 # react-django-demo

-A small project to demonstrate basic understanding of React and Django.
+A simple project to demonstrate basic understanding of React and Django.

 Install dependences, cd to the directory that contains requirement.txt
 ```bash